manasvityagi/IoT_Dashboard/Journal.md

 30/05/2020 6:48 PM : Wanted to show a clear message to a user why their form was rejected.
 In a way it is shown, but not formatted.

-Problem: When uploading a picture I get this error
+Problem: When uploading a picture I get this error, I provided a valid image while uploading via form, though.

 ```
 'Image', ['This field is required.']